khaledh/khaledh.github.io/docs/osdev/03-bootloader.md

 ## Loading the bootloader

-The default BIOS for QEMU is **SeaBIOS**, which is a legacy BIOS.
+The default BIOS for QEMU is a legacy BIOS.
 We need to use a UEFI BIOS instead.
 To download the latest UEFI BIOS for QEMU, we can use the edk2-ovmf package:

 ```sh-session
 $ sudo pacman -S edk2-ovmf